pyllyukko/swsp/README.md

 - Can print some statistics of the patches installed
 - Can list the installed patches in human readable format (from /var/log/removed_packages)
+- Option to check memory for running processes that might still have old versions of libraries in use ("*-c*")

 Notes
 -----